A Short Guide to Geghard Monastery (+How to Reach By Bus)

 Sometime after getting freed and becoming the king’s favorite new friend, St. Gregory the Illuminator founded Geghard Monastery at a sacred spring (well, aren’t all springs sacred and holy, am I right…) within a river gorge.
 The Azat River to be precise.

-Some of the churches are built into the rocks behind them.
+Some of the churches are built into the rocks behind the main monasterial complex.
 The main place of worship – Katoghike Chapel – is exquisitely decorated, its doors finely carved and walls inscribed.

 Rock-hewn chapel inside Geghard Monastery